Researched and written by Julia Sharp

 Page added 29th November 2013

 Southernhay House is a three-storey detached villa in Southernhay East nearly opposite the entrance to Cathedral Close, next to a modern office block, Trinity Court, which replaced a Methodist Church in the 1970s.
-The House was built around the turn of the 19th century, possibly by David Phillips, a local builder, who appears to have leased it to its earliest tenants.
-Much of the area was already being developed on a speculative basis by builders Nosworthy and Hooper.
+The House was built around the turn of the 19th century, by Matthew Nosworthy, who was later responsible for Dix's Field.
+Much of the area was already being developed on a speculative basis by a range of builders including Nosworthy and Hooper.
 It is the only detached property in the area and is built on a grand scale with two two-storey wings, and a hipped roof, slated with oversailing bracketed eaves.
 The front is three windows wide with arched windows and doorcase to the ground floor under a Roman Doric portico, which has a central pediment.
 The actual date of construction is not known but there is evidence that a property answering to the description was offered for rent in 1800.

 In 1805, Captain Kirkpatrick bought the property.
 He had spent his life in India as an Officer in the East India Company, and one of the first things he did was to add a verandah to the back reminding him of his Indian home.
 Having been brought up in India he had followed his father Maj.
 General James ‘The Handsome’ Kirkpatrick Commander of Horse, the Madras Army, into colonial service and was joined in this by his younger brothers George Kirkpatrick, and Lt.
 Col. James Achilles Kirkpatrick.
 Why he chose Exeter for his retirement is not known, but he had met Sir John Kennaway, who was British Resident at the Court of the Nizam of Hyderabad, and stayed with him in Exeter, whilst on leave from India.